Multimedia Databases - key resources

 Atlas of human anatomy: cross-sectional anatomy, gross anatomy, radiological anatomy.
 Provides medical imaging and pictures of head and neck, thorax abdomen and pelvis, limbs, and spine.

 Provides programmes recorded off-air from domestic and international television channels and Internet channels.
-First-time users must register for an ongoing username/password: select University of Otago; use University staff or student email address (otago.ac.nz) only; username/password will be sent to your email.
-Note: Use Chrome for all eTV functionality.
+Note: Use Chrome for all eTV functionality, and your @otago.ac.nz email address

 A research tool that allows users to select the text of Shakespeare’s plays and locate articles, relating to the text, from the JSTOR archive.